Akhila-Yerukola/NormAd/README.md

 ![Figure providing a snapshot of the dataset](assets/overview_figure.png)

 ## Dataset Construction
-We generate stories instantiating norms the [Cultural Atlas](https://culturalatlas.sbs.com.au/), followed by automated and manual validation steps.
+We generate stories by instantiating norms from the [Cultural Atlas](https://culturalatlas.sbs.com.au/), followed by both automated and manual validation steps.

 ![Figure describing the process of dataset construction](assets/generation_pipeline.jpg)